F3dai/nist/README.md

-# nist
+# Vulnerability Alerting Tool

+Work in Progress

-Automagically query NIST to alert on new vulnerabilies for monitored software.
+Query NIST to alert on new vulnerabilies for monitored software.

+To do:
+- Connect to Flask
+- Connect to Azure DB